Librela: What we know and don’t know

 Can Librela be used with NSAIDs or other medications used to treat OA?

 There are no studies of concurrent, long-term use of NSAIDs and Librela.
 Concurrent use is not considered contra-indicated, but perhaps there should be some caution until we know more.
-While the manufacture does not give explicit recommendations of how to use Librela with NSAIDs, many veterinarians are using NSAIDs for a few weeks as dogs get started on Librela.
+While the manufacture does not give explicit recommendations of how to use Librela with NSAIDs, many veterinarians are using NSAIDs for a few weeks as dogs get started on Librela and then as-needed for pain flares.
 A wash-out period between NSAIDs and Librela is not believed to be needed.
 In dogs with severe OA pain, it may be necessary to use multiple analgesics, including Librela, NSAIDs, and other analgesics such as amantadine and acetaminophen.

-There are no studies of Librela with other analgesics and there are no known drug interactions or contraindications.
+There are no studies of Librela with other analgesics such as gabapentin or amantadine; there are no known drug interactions or contraindications.

 Librela can be given at the same time as Adequan, but it should be given at a different location on the body.